-Last month I finally managed to visit some of the prehistoric sites of south-west England, brand-new camera in hand.
+Last summer I finally managed to visit some of the prehistoric sites of south-west England, brand-new camera in hand.
 The occasion was a research trip by author Cathy Marie Buchanan and two of her sons.
 Cathy's latest project is an historical novel set during the time of the Roman conquest of Britain in the first century BC.

 Gayle Gibson of the Royal Ontario Museum in Toronto is offering a series of lectures through the SSEA (Society for the Study of Egyptian Antiquities).